 Turkey meatballs on plate with side of marinara sauce.

 They are great served straight out of the oven, simmered in Marinara Sauce, or even paired with a Cheese Sauce.
-You can even add them to Alphabet Soup or Minestrone to make an easy meatball soup.
+You can even add them to Alphabet Soup or Vegetarian Minestrone to make an easy meatball soup.

 Your toddler won’t eat?
 Help is here!

-Sign up for our email updates to get tips and ideas sent to your inbox.
+Sign up for our email updates to get tips and ideas sent your way!

 Ingredients You Need